pranabdas/arpes-manual/docs/helium-lamp-operation.md

 9. Switch ON, and immediately OFF the HV ON/OFF switch to turn on the filament only.
 Wait for 1 minute.
-10. Then switch ON the HV ON/OFF switch, and look in the viewport if there is pitch color light (a color between orange and yellow).
+10. Then switch ON the HV ON/OFF switch, and look in the viewport if there is peach color light (a color between orange and yellow).
 If not switch off the high voltage, and adjust the Helium pressure.
 11. Check the reflection from wave guide.
 It should be close to zero.
 Otherwise, adjust the helium pressure.